 This guest post is written by Lillie Marshall who blogs at AroundTheWorldL.com.
 We traveled together for about a week in the Valencia Region of Spain in April, 2010.
 All photos used here were taken by Lillie.
-If you are interested in writing a guest post, please read my guest posting guidelines.

 As I stared at the sixth course of our third five-star dinner in Spain, I realized: this was a long, long way from my past life as a schoolteacher!